hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

 * The backend services work as OAuth2 *ResourceServer* role.
 * The Web app or Mobile apps that call the backend APIs work as OAuth2 *Client* roles.
-* The *Authentication Server* role is responsisble for authentication and authorization, you can develop one from scratch using Spring Authencation Server,or use a mature self-host solution, eg. Keycloak, or using cloud identity providers, eg Auth0, Okta, etc.
+* The *Authentication Server* role is responsisble for authentication and authorization, there are several options:

-Firstly prepare a Keycloak server in the development stage.
+   * Develop one from scratch using the existing OAuth2 lib, such Spring Authencation Server, Pac4j etc.
+   * Simply deploy a mature self-host solution, eg. Keycloak
+   * Or using cloud ready identity providers, eg Auth0, Okta, etc.

+Here we choose Keycloak server as *Authentication Server*.

 ## Setup Keycloak Server